 (a) An Asset Owner’s RUC Make Whole Payment Cost Amount for each eligible Resource is equal the sum for all Dispatch Intervals in the RUC Make Whole Payment Eligibility Period of (i) Start-Up Offer used to make commitment decision, (ii) No-Load Offer used to make commitment decision, (iii) Energy cost at minimum output as calculated from the Energy Offer Curve used to make commitment decision, (iv) Energy cost above minimum output as calculated from the Energy Offer Curve that applied to the current Dispatch Interval, and (v) Operating Reserve cost associated with cleared Real-Time Operating Reserve as calculated from the Operating Reserve Offers except that Operating Reserve costs associated with self-scheduled Operating Reserve where such self-schedules are less than or equal to the amount of Operating Reserve cleared shall be set equal to zero.

-(b) An Asset Owner’s RUC Make Whole Payment Revenue Amount for each eligible Resource is equal the sum for all hours in the RUC Make Whole Payment Eligibility Period of (i) revenue associated with Energy calculated by multiplying actual Energy by Real-Time LMP (ii) the sum of the revenues calculated under Section 8.6.2, 8.6.3 and 8.6.4 of this Attachment AE for that eligible Resource and (iii) Energy revenue associated with payments made under Section 8.6.6 of this Attachment AE.
+(b) An Asset Owner’s RUC Make Whole Payment Revenue Amount for each eligible Resource is equal the sum for all hours in the RUC Make Whole Payment Eligibility Period of (i) revenue associated with Energy calculated by multiplying the portion of actual Energy above minimum output by Real-Time LMP (ii) the sum of the revenues calculated under Section 8.6.2, 8.6.3 and 8.6.4 of this Attachment AE for that eligible Resource (iii) Energy revenue associated with payments made under Section 8.6.6 of this Attachment AE and (iv) amounts associated with settlement made under Section 8.6.15 of this Attachment AE.

 (c) An Asset Owner’s Uninstructed Resource Deviation Cost Disallowance, Non-Dispatchable Cost Disallowance, or Minimum Limit Cost Disallowance is equal to the positive difference between the Resource’s Energy cost at actual output as calculated from the Resource’s current Dispatch Interval Energy Offer Curve and the Resource’s Energy cost at the Resource’s economic operating point as calculated from the Resource’s current Dispatch Interval Energy Offer Curve.